 First World War, 1914-1918

-Issuing receipt for 1914 Star with bar : Nurse C Trestrail, Auxiliary Hospital Unit, Antwerp
+Issuing receipt for 1914 Star : Nurse C Trestrail, Auxiliary Hospital Unit, Antwerp

 Printed paper receipt for 1914 Star, issue number 3499, dated 6 June 1919, issued to Miss C Trestrail, 120 Harrow Rd, London, for her work with Mrs Stobart's Hospital, signed with name stamp of Charles Walker, Accountant-General of the Navy and issued by the Admiralty.

-Stobart's group, numbering 12 nurses with support staff, sailed for Belgium on 22 September 1914, and landing at Antwerp, where they immediately set up a 120 bed hospital in a concert hall at Burchem, in the southern region of the city.
-Trestrail was one of the first Australian nurses to encounter the shocking wounds of modern warfare, evident amongst their Belgian and French patients.
-Writing in the 'Australasian Nurse’s Journal’ in December 1914, Sister Trestrail recalled ‘No words can describe the awfulness of the wounds.
-Bullets are nothing.
-It is the shrapnel that tears through the flesh and cuts off limbs and makes gashes that one cannot possibly describe.'
+Trestrail was working in the United Kingdom when the First World War broke out and joined a party of nurses heading for Belgium to work in a field hospital run by Mrs St Clair Stobart.
+Stobart's group sailed for Belgium on 22 September 1914, and landing at Antwerp, where they immediately set up a 120 bed hospital in a concert hall at Burchem, in the southern region of the city.
+Trestrail was one of the first Australians to encounter the shocking wounds of modern warfare, evident amongst the Belgian and French patients.

-Thereafter, Sister Trestrail worked for a number of private hospitals in the Marne district of Paris, caring for wounded French and Belgian soldiers, having spent 1915 with the Queen Alexandra’s Imperial Military Nursing Service (QAIMNS) unit on contract.
-When hostilities ceased in November 1918, she spent three years working in England, based at Yarrow Road in London, training as a masseuse at Guys Hospital before returning to Australia in 1921.
+Thereafter Nurse Trestrail worked for a number of private hospitals in the Marne district of Paris, caring for wounded French and Belgian soldiers.
+She spent 1915 with the Queen Alexandra’s Imperial Military Nursing Service (QAIMNS) on contract.
+After the war she worked in England for three years, including becoming certified as a masseuse in March 1919.